 Each family is assigned their own table for the duration of their stay.
-Tables are usually designated with a name tag for the family member who placed the reservation.
+Tables are designated with a name tag for the family member who placed the reservation.
 We will do our best to accommodate special seating requests, however guests with greater seniority have preference.
 Because of high demand and a tendency for overcrowding, seating next to windows is limited to no more than eight per table.

-SPECIAL NEEDS & REQUESTS
+DIETARY NEEDS & REQUESTS

-Please notify the office or food service management of any special dietary needs you may have.
+Please notify the office or food service management of any special dietary needs or allergies you may have.
 We will do our best to accommodate you.
-All dinner meals include a meatless entree.
 High chairs or booster seats will be provided at your request.
-Food service will also prepare birthday cakes for a minimal charge and with at least 24 hours notice (48 hours notice for birthdays that fall on Saturday or Sunday).
-Cake order forms can be obtained at your camp office or at the dining room.
+Food service will also prepare birthday cakes for an additional charge and with at least 24 hours notice (48 hours notice for birthdays that fall on Saturday or Sunday).
+Cake order forms can be obtained at your Camp Office or at the dining hall.